coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 After a brief delay for processing, the **Bezos-Post Conflict-of-Interest Crayon** should highlight your electronic copy of the *Post* with yellow streaks of skepticism.

-Sometimes a question mark will appear next to your cursor when you hover over a highlight.
+Sometimes a large question mark will appear next to your cursor when you hover over a highlight.

 If that happens, it means you can click on the highlighted word for some additional explanation.
-Thus:
+As below:

 ![WaPo screenshot](https://raw.github.com/coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/master/AmazonWaPo2.jpg)